 Take an Afternoon Paddle on Rock Harbor

-If you bought the lodge package, your fee includes a half day canoe rental.
+If you bought the lodge package, your fee may include a half-day canoe rental.
 If you have pent up energy from the long ferry crossing and the weather is calm consider taking a paddle up Tobin Harbor to Scoville Point.
 Bring along a small dry pack with sunscreen, snacks, and water.
 (We brought water everywhere we went).
-Walk back to the main dock where you came in on the ferry and check in at the fuel dock.
+Walk back to the main dock where you came in on the ferry and check-in at the fuel dock.
 You receive life jackets, paddles, and a canoe number.
 Take a short hike up over the rise and down to Tobin Harbor to pick up your canoe.

 Paddling is not strenuous but balancing is.
 You will quickly find that you can cover a lot of ground very quickly via canoe.
 At the end of Scovile Point point, you will see some of the last private cottages still allowed on the island.
 These have been passed down from generation to generation but are slowly being phased out.
 We went all the way around the point.
 This is not advisable to novice paddlers.
 The big lake can change quickly and did on us as late afternoon fog rolled in.

 As the end of the day closed we toasted our safe travels and looked forward to the next day.
-Cocktails at 5 and dinner at the Lighthouse Restaurant.
+Cocktails at 5 o’clock and dinner at the Lighthouse Restaurant.
 At the northern latitudes, the night comes late.
-But we looked forward to the day ahead.
+But we looked forward to another day ahead with our Isle Royale Adventure with national park lodging.